FAQs: Community Fellowships

 Does it matter what language other than English I speak?

 We require Community Fellow applicants to speak a language in addition to English.
-The languages that are in highest demand are Spanish, Arabic, Mandarin, Cantonese, Korean, Haitian Creole, and French.
+The languages that are in highest demand are Spanish, Haitian Creole, Arabic, Mandarin, Cantonese, Korean, and French.
+Spanish (including indigenous dialects) is preferred for the Class of 2026.

 How does the application process work for Community Fellows?

 There is an online application for Community Fellows.
-Applicants must submit a resume, transcript, two letters of recommendation, write a Statement of Interest, and answer an essay question.
-Selected applicants will be interviewed and selected in the summer.
+Applicants must submit a resume, unofficial transcript, one letter of recommendation (two valued), write a Statement of Interest, and answer an essay question.
+Selected applicants will be interviewed and selected in the spring.

 What are Community Fellow salaries?